kstanleyadams/Monzo-Google-Sheets/README.md

 7. The link you receive by email will send you to your script.
 If all goes well you should see the text 'Authentication complete'

-8. On you Spreadsheet ensure you have a tab called "DataDump".
+8. On you Spreadsheet ensure you have a tab for each account, called "DataDump_0", "DataDump_1" and so on.

 9. Run the script 'getFullAccountData()' this should populate the tab.